Fire Prevention Week, Oct. 4-10, 2020

 - All heaters need space.
 Keep anything that can burn at least 3 feet (1 meter) away from heating equipment.

-- Have a 3-foot (1-meter) “kid-free zone” around open fires and space heaters.
+- Have a 3-foot (1-metre) “kid-free zone” around open fires and space heaters.

 - Purchase and use only portable space heaters listed by a qualified testing laboratory.